pinkhominid/ek-weather-widget/README.md

 # ek-weather-widget

-An element that provides simple weather data for a geolocation.
+A web component element that provides simple weather data for a geolocation.